barakedry/object-editor/README.md

 bower install object-editor
 ```

-or download the zip and embed
+or download the zip and include in your project this files:
 * object-editor.js
 * object-editor.css

-in your project

 ## Inject to your angular app
 ```javascript